ml-explore/mlx/docs/src/usage/compile.rst

 Basics of Compile
 -----------------

-Let's start with a very simple example.
+Let's start with a simple example:

 .. code-block:: python